AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/asset-details.md

 When you [upload an asset](/help/user-guide/content/manage-assets.md#add-assets), you can define a set of optional asset details that exist in GenStudio for Performance Marketing as metadata.
 Including more details can improve asset identification in searches and filtering.

+**To edit the user-defined metadata**:

+1. In _[!DNL Content]_, select an asset, experience, or template.

+1. In the asset view, review the _[!UICONTROL Details]_ section on the right.

+1. Click **[!UICONTROL Edit details]** (pencil) to edit asset metadata.

+   The more details that you provide, the more you experience the robust capabilities of GenStudio for Performance Marketing.
+Select one or more details from the list, or enter a new one where applicable, such as with keywords.
+Each detail you add appears below the list.
+Click **`x`** to remove a detail.

 ### Metadata details

 The following table details the metadata (asset details) you can define when creating an asset.